Vitamin C and Iron: Can You Take Them Together?

 How long should I wait between iron and calcium or antacids?

-A good rule is to separate iron from calcium supplements, dairy-heavy meals, and antacids by at least 2 hours.
-Some people may do even better with a 3- to 4-hour gap if absorption has been a problem.
+A good rule is to separate iron from calcium supplements, dairy-heavy meals, and antacids by at least a couple of hours.
+Some people may do even better with a longer gap if absorption has been a problem.

 Key takeaways

-• Vitamin c and iron are a beneficial pairing, especially for iron absorption from non-heme iron sources.
+• Vitamin c and iron are a beneficial pairing, not a conflict, mainly for iron absorption from non-heme sources.

 • Vitamin c helps convert iron into a more absorbable form and keeps it soluble in the gut.

-• Take iron with vitamin c or citrus juice if tolerated, and avoid taking it with calcium, tea, coffee, or antacids.
+• Take iron with vitamin c or citrus juice if tolerated, and away from calcium, tea, coffee, and antacids.

-• Never take iron unless you need it, and keep all iron products out of reach of children.
+• Only take iron if you need it, review your regimen with your doctor or pharmacist, and keep all iron products away from children.

 Disclaimer: This article is for informational purposes only and is not a substitute for professional medical advice.
 Always consult your healthcare provider before making changes to your supplement or medication routine.
 Pilora does not diagnose, treat, cure, or prevent any disease.